 The dial is still a bit difficult to read, especially when you are not used to it, but that’s the price you have to pay for a watch that looks different from the rest of the crowd.
 Luckily, they have applied thin strips of Superluminova on the hour and minute hands so that this dressy, yet somewhat eccentric timepiece could be more legible at night.

 The self-winding Caliber AP 2385 that powers this beautiful specimen is not an in-house job, but rather a redecorated version of the well-known Frederique Piguet 1185 automatic chronograph movement.
-Originally introduced back in the late 1980s, the caliber has a reputation of a reliable and well-designed engine that is being used extensively by many “premium” brands.
+Originally introduced back in the late 1980s, the caliber has a reputation as a reliable and well-designed engine that many “premium” brands love so much.
 If you are into AP’s Royal Oak collection, you have possibly already faced this little wonder many times.

 Compared to a normal round body, this one will feel better if you strap it a bit higher on your wrist, but at least you will finally lose that white strip on your hand, right?

 The controls are, as usual, deliciously easy to operate.
 The chronograph push-pieces are pleasant to touch with one’s fingers and you actually feel how well-made this mechanism is while actuating and stopping the chronograph function.
 The notched crown with the usual “AP” inscription is large enough even for guys with thick fingers to feel comfortable with.

 Together with a matt-brown crocodile strap, the Millenary looks well-balanced and even elegant, while maintaining its sporty character, as it should have been from the very beginning.

 Photos: Audemars Piguet